samishakoor/Outcome-Based-Education-System-in-JAVA/readme.txt

-'Outcome based education system' is such a a system in which teachers and admin can control the whole courese management for students.
+'Outcome based education system' is such a a system in which teachers and admin can control the whole course management for students.

 How To Run: